nutanix/nutanix.ansible/README.md

 Checkout this [blog](https://www.nutanix.dev/2022/08/05/getting-started-with-the-nutanix-ansible-module/) for getting started with nutanix ansible module.

+## Support

+Ansible Nutanix Provider leverages the community-supported model.
+See [Open Source Support](https://portal.nutanix.com/page/documents/kbs/details?targetId=kA07V000000LdWPSA0) for more information about its support policy.

 # Version compatibility

 ## Ansible
-This collection and examples has been tested against following versions :
-  1. ansible==5.0.1
-  2. ansible-core==2.12.3
+This collection requires ansible-core>=2.15.0

 ## Python
-This collection requires Python 2.7 or greater
+This collection requires Python 3.9 or greater

 ## Prism Central
 > For the 1.1.0 release of the ansible plugin it will have N-2 compatibility with the Prism Central APIs.
 This release was tested against Prism Central versions pc2022.1.0.2, pc.2021.9.0.5 and pc.2021.8.0.1.

 > For the 1.2.0 release of the ansible plugin it will have N-2 compatibility with the Prism Central APIs.
 This release was tested against Prism Central versions pc.2022.4, pc2022.1.0.2 and pc.2021.9.0.5.

 > For the 1.3.0 release of the ansible plugin it will have N-2 compatibility with the Prism Central APIs.
 This release was tested against Prism Central versions pc.2022.4, pc2022.1.0.2 and pc.2021.9.0.4.

 > For the 1.4.0 release of the ansible plugin it will have N-2 compatibility with the Prism Central APIs.
 This release was tested against Prism Central versions pc.2022.4, pc2022.1.0.2 and pc.2021.9.0.4.

 > For the 1.5.0 release of the ansible plugin it will have N-2 compatibility with the Prism Central APIs.
 This release was tested against Prism Central versions pc.2022.6, pc.2022.4.0.2 and pc2022.1.0.2.

 > For the 1.7.0 release of the ansible plugin it will have N-2 compatibility with the Prism Central APIs.
 This release was tested against Prism Central versions pc.2022.6, pc.2022.4 and pc2022.1.0.2.

-> For the 1.8.0-beta.1 release of the ansible plugin it will have N compatibility with the Prism Central APIs.
+> For the 1.8.0 release of the ansible plugin it will have N compatibility with the Prism Central APIs.
 This release was tested against Prism Central version pc.2022.6 .

+> For the 1.9.0 release of the ansible plugin it will have N-1 compatibility with the Prism Central APIs.
+This release was tested against Prism Central version pc.2023.1 and pc.2023.1.0.1 .

+> For the 1.9.1 release of the ansible plugin it will have N-1 compatibility with the Prism Central APIs.
+This release was tested against Prism Central version pc.2023.3 and pc.2023.1.0.2 .

+> For the 1.9.2 release of the ansible plugin it will have N-1 compatibility with the Prism Central APIs.
+This release was sanity tested against Prism Central version pc.2024.1 .

 ### Notes:
 1. Static routes module (ntnx_static_routes) is supported for PC versions >= pc.2022.1